amyhupe/amyhupe.co.uk/src/articles/2022-02-18-structuring-documentation-multi-brand-design-systems.md

 I’m now working on my second multi-brand design system and am again facing the challenge of how to structure, write and present documentation for 3 different brands.

-Let’s assume we’re going to have to provide at least some brand specific information.
+Let’s assume that at least some of what we provide is going to be brand-specific.
 This is usually the case if our brands are intentionally different, and we’re not trying to consolidate them into one.

 2 questions we always face with multi-brand design systems are: